 The management of Risk Management is supported by a comprehensive limit and policy framework to control the amount of risk that the Group will accept.
 Market risk limits are allocated at various levels and are reported and monitored by Market Risk on a daily basis.
-The detailed limit framework allocates individual limits to manage and control asset classes, risk factors and profit and loss limits.
+The detailed limit framework allocates individual limits to manage and control asset classes, risk factors and profit and loss limits (to monitor and manage the performance of the trading portfolios)